Promote Social Contributions and Human Resource Development in Computational Sciences

 ・Graduate School Dual Degree Program

 The graduate school consists of master’s programs and doctoral programs.
 Doctoral candidates usually study a specialized field through both programs.
-However, since sophisticated computer skills and experience are necessary to advanced research in scientific fields such as physics, the global environment, and biology, a broad level of expertise in both science and computer technology is required for computational science doctoral candidates.
+However, since sophisticated computer skills and experience are necessary to advanced research in scientific fields such as physics, global environment, and biology, a broad level of expertise in both science and computer technology is required for computational science doctoral candidates.

 ・Computational Science English Program